Yasmani Grandal Preview, Player Props: White Sox vs. Athletics

-Yasmani Grandal -- with a slugging percentage of .121 in his past 10 games (including no home runs) -- will be in action for the Chicago White Sox versus the Oakland Athletics, with Ken Waldichuk on the hill, on August 24 at 8:10 PM ET.
+On Friday, Yasmani Grandal (batting .121 in his past 10 games) and the Chicago White Sox face the Oakland Athletics, whose starting pitcher will be Zach Neal.
+First pitch is at 7:10 PM ET.

 He had a hitless performance in his most recent game (0-for-1) against the Mariners.